contensis/contensis.github.io/http-src/model/date-range.md

-# DateRange
+# Date range

-## Overview

-The DateRange object represents a start and end point in time.
+The date range object represents a start and end point in time.

 ## Properties